 Protecting Law Enforcement Information

 Today’s records management systems, including those used by law enforcement, are nearly all computer-based digital files.
-The Next Generation 9-1-1 Systems are Internet Protocol based and allow for text messaging and the sharing of photographs, and video from citizens to call centers.
+The Next Generation 9-1-1 Systems are Internet Protocol based and allow for text messaging, and the sharing of photographs and videos.
 Computer-aided dispatch systems are also a type of digital technology.
 In this ever-changing world, securing law enforcement information requires much more than just physical security.
-Police executives must begin to take cybersecurity very seriously and recognize the potential threat to public safety service delivery.
+Police executives must take cybersecurity very seriously and recognize the potential threat to public safety service delivery.

-Today many chiefs believe the threat of a cyber attack is quite serious; however, just as many admit that current policies, practices, and technology are not sufficient to minimize their agencies’ risk.1 Historically, the greatest threat to an agency’s computerized systems were disgruntled employees; however, in today’s cyberworld, one controversial arrest or incident can bring the attention of local, national, and international hackers to the jurisdiction with the shared mission to breech confidential files and exploit them as a form of punishment.
+Today many chiefs believe the threat of a cyber attack is quite serious; however, just as many admit that current policies, practices, and technology are not sufficient to minimize their agencies’ risk.1 Historically, the greatest threat to an agency’s computerized systems were disgruntled employees; however, in today’s cyberworld, hackers may attempt to breech confidential files within jurisdictions and exploit them as form of punishment after a controversial incident or arrest.

-Police executives are encouraged to educate themselves as to how secure their departments are from cyber attacks.
+Police executives are encouraged to understand how secure their departments are from cyber attacks.
 The following questions should be considered when evaluating a department’s cybersecurity:

 - Who has access to computer systems to include email, confidential information, report management systems, informant files, and investigative files?

-- Is it known exactly who has administrative rights to the computer systems?
+- Who has administrative rights to the computer systems?

 - Is someone specifically tasked to remove computer access rights given to previous employees?

-- Have vendors been granted access to an agency’s systems by administrators for the purpose of implementing new software or to troubleshoot existing software?
+- Have vendors been granted access to an agency’s systems by administrators to implement new software or troubleshoot existing software?

 - Was that access removed when the contract work was completed?